Ramji Raghavan

-Early life and education
+Personal life and education

-Ramji was raised in Bihar, Uttar Pradesh and Calcutta where his father KV Raghavan served as Managing Director of the ICI Group company, Alkali and Chemical Corporation of India Limited and later as Chairman of Engineers India Limited and President of EID Parry Limited.
-Ramji's father and his maternal uncle, Dr. P. K. Iyengar, former Chairman of the Indian Atomic Energy Commission were founder trustees of Agastya International Foundation.
-A product of Rishi Valley School, founded by the philosopher Jiddu Krishnamurti, Ramji was early on exposed to the power of self-awareness to create social change and dreamt of building a school for creative leaders in India.
-With support from the government of Andhra Pradesh, Ramji and his colleagues established a 172-acre campus creativity lab near Bangalore.
-In 2007 Agastya signed a MoU with stock market investor Rakesh Jhunjhunwala, which helped Agastya to scale its outreach activity and build its creative campus.
-In 2010 the Government of Karnataka signed a MoU with Agastya International Foundation to establish an ecosystem for hands-on science education in the state.
-Wisdom of Agastya, an illustrated book authored by Vasant Nayak and Shay Taylor of the MurthyNayak Foundation in Baltimore, USA, chronicles Ramji and his team's journey between 1999 and 2014 in building Agastya International Foundation.
-Ramji is married to Monica (née Sanghani), great great granddaughter of Devkaran Nanjee, the founder of Dena Bank.
-Ramji holds an MBA from the London Business School and a Post-Graduate Diploma in Development Studies from The International Institute of Social Studies, The Netherlands.
+Ramji was raised in Bihar, Uttar Pradesh and Calcutta where his father KV Raghavan served as Managing Director of the ICI Group company, Alkali and Chemical Corporation of India Limited and later as chairman of Engineers India Limited and president of EID Parry Limited.
+Ramji's father and his maternal uncle, Dr. P. K. Iyengar, former chairman of the Indian Atomic Energy Commission were founder trustees of Agastya International Foundation.
+He was educated at the Rishi Valley School, an institution founded by the philosopher Jiddu Krishnamurti.
+He holds an MBA from the London Business School and a Post-Graduate Diploma in Development Studies from The International Institute of Social Studies, The Netherlands.
 He graduated from Hans Raj College, University of Delhi.
+Raghavan is married to Monica (née Sanghani), great great granddaughter of Devkaran Nanjee, the founder of Dena Bank.

 Career

-As per popular media, Ramji started his career as a consultant with A. F. Ferguson & Co., followed by Citibank in India, Puerto Rico and New York City.
-Later he worked with the Europe based Cedel Group as Director and member of the Strategic Advisory Group.
+Raghavan was a consultant with A. F. Ferguson & Co., followed by Citibank in India, Puerto Rico and New York City.
+Later he worked with the Europe-based Cedel Group in London as director and member of the strategic advisory group.